Go Ad-Free

 “Rebound pruritus- pruritus within a few days after discontinuation of cetirizine, usually after long-term use (e.g. months to years) of cetirizine”.

 Search as we might, we have not been able to find this information listed on the over-the-counter labeling for cetirizine (Zyrtec) or levocetirizine (Xyzal).
-We have repeatedly asked the FDA why consumers shouldn’t be informed of this Zyrtec antihistamine withdrawal phenomenon.
-To date, we have not received a clear answer.
-What’s more, we do not believe that the FDA has any solid scientific evidence to support its contention that this “usually occurs after long-term use.”
+We repeatedly asked the FDA why consumers shouldn’t be informed of this Zyrtec antihistamine withdrawal phenomenon.
+For years we did not receive a clear answer.
+What’s more, we doubted that the FDA had any solid scientific evidence to support its contention that this “usually occurs after long-term use.”

-There are no guidelines on how to prevent Zyrtec antihistamine withdrawal.
-As a result, neither patients nor health professionals have easy access to information that would alert them to this problem.
+There were no guidelines on how to prevent Zyrtec antihistamine withdrawal.
+As a result, neither patients nor health professionals had access to information that would alert them to this problem.

 Fast Forward to 2020:

-A recent reader shares the same concern that a reader in 2010 brought to our attention.
+That’s when a reader shared the same concern that a reader in 2010 had brought to our attention.

 Q. I have been complaining to doctors for years that I am physically addicted to Zyrtec.
 I can’t go more than three days off the drug before the itching becomes completely unbearable.